RobTillaart/AtomicWeight/README.md

 The formula parsing supports round brackets () to indicate groups in the formula.
 The library does **not** support square brackets to indicate a group.

-The library does **not** support \*6H20 to indicate hydration.
+The library does **not** support e.g. \*6H20 to indicate hydration.

 Valid formula's might look like:
 - "B" = single element, Hydrogen, 1 atom.
-- "Na" = single element, Sodium, 1 atom..
+- "Na" = single element, Sodium, 1 atom.
 - "C6" = single element, multiple times, Benzene.
 - "H2SO4" = compound molecule, no groups (sulphuric acid).
 - "C6(COOH)2" = repeating group, (artificial example).
 - "(H2O)987" = 987 water molecules.
 - "YBa2Cu3O7" = compound molecule, == some superconductor-ish material.
 - "Ba((OH)4(COOH)2)3" - recursive repeating groups (artificial example).
+- "(Mg0.4Fe1.6)2.0SiO4" == Olivine, float indices

-Numbers of an element or a group should be between 1 and 2^32-1 (uint32_t).
+Numbers of an element or a group should be between 1 and 2^20 (float).
-However in practice values are relative small (< 20).
+However in practice the values used are relative small (< 100).
 - zero (0) is mapped upon 1.
 - very large numbers cause overflow when printing the output of some functions.
 Use - https://github.com/RobTillaart/printHelpers if needed.